ssebs/ssebs-www/content/blog/vibe-coding-1.md

   - Performed some bone cleanup (totally normal, I swear)
   - Added constrain values for each bone I cared about. (e.g. not each finger, just the arms/legs/head)
   - > A constraint basically tells a joint to limit it's rotation, say to stop a leg from bending forward or through the body
-- Saved each of these contraint values to a Dictionary / map for claude to use later
+- Saved each of these contraint values to a Dictionary / map for Claude to use later
-- Wrote up a prompt for claude
+- Wrote up a prompt for Claude

 The prompt: